 “Grace and peace be multiplied to you in the knowledge of God and of Jesus our Lord.”

 Most epistles begin with a blessing (Romans 1:7; 1 Corinthians 1:3; 2 Corinthians 1:2; 1 Peter 1:2).
 The Greek indicates Peter’s wish for these Asia Minor Christians that they would experience God’s grace and peace.

-Peter wants us to bless believers, but that blessing comes in an exclusive form–in the “full-knowledge” of God.
-God blesses us when we come into an intimate, personal relationship with God.
+Peter wants us to bless believers, but that blessing comes in an exclusive form– in the “full knowledge” of God.
+God blesses us when we have an intimate, personal relationship with God.
 “Knowledge of God of Jesus our Lord” is the means of grace.

-Grace is God’s favor and provision for us.
-Peter wants God’s favor to multiply in our lives.
-We do this through knowledge of God (John 17:3).
-The more knowledge we have of God, the more He increases grace in our lives.
+“Grace” is God’s favor and provision for the Christian.
+Peter wants God’s blessing to multiply in our lives.
+We do this through experiential knowledge of God (John 17:3).
+The more personal knowledge we have of God, the more He increases grace in our lives.
 Jesus is the means of that grace,